Addison Lee: History

-In April 2013 it was announced that the Carlyle Group, a private equity firm, would be purchasing the company for an undisclosed sum, reported to be £300m.
-John Griffin initially remained as chairman with son Liam Griffin replacing Daryl Foster as CEO.
-The Carlyle Group intend to grow the firm nationally and internationally.
+In April 2013 the Carlyle Group, a private equity firm, purchased the company for an undisclosed sum, reported to be £348m.
+Liam Griffin replaced Daryl Foster as CEO.
+The Carlyle Group intended to grow the firm nationally and internationally.
+During 2014 Addison Lee announced that founder John Griffin had stepped down earlier that year and is no longer involved with the company.